Three ways to determine a person's immigration status in the United States

 4. Get the result.
 On the last screen, the system will display the result, whether the information provided by you matches the data of the central authorities about your personality available in the E-Verify system.
 If something does not match, it means that the employer who checks you on E-Verify will not be able to allow you to work for him.

-- If something doesn't match, and you believe it is a mistake, Self Check will provide instructions on how to change your records with the appropriate authority.
+- If something does not match and you believe it is a mistake, Self Check will provide instructions on how to change your records with the appropriate authority.

 3 Method: Usage E-Verify to check employee immigration status